MichalTarnacki/_tennis_court_reservations/README.md

 **Due to lack of time there are only several unit tests, but I did not encounter any bugs which does not mean they are not any.**

 Every input is validated so user should not do anything leading to error.

+**Notes**

+I assume that user can make a reservation at time like 9:37 as long as it is during opening hours (set in Macros file).
+To achieve data persistence the the schedule is kept in SQLite database.